About Vision CRC

 The Vision Cooperative Research Centre (Vision CRC) is a collaboration of researchers and industry partners from around the world, drawn together to deliver innovative solutions to common eye conditions such as myopia, presbyopia and hyperopia - problems that affect the vision of billions worldwide.

-Established in 2003 under the Australian Government's Cooperative Research Centres Program, Vision CRC is focused on converting breakthrough research into successful commercial products to treat these problems.
+Established in 2003 under the Australian Government's Business Cooperative Research Centres Programme, Vision CRC is focused on converting breakthrough research into successful commercial products to treat these problems.
 It is also developing effective models for sustainable eye care systems that address the alarming lack of eye care services in indigenous Australia and developing communities worldwide.
 In the area of education, Vision CRC provides unique multidisciplinary research opportunities for postgraduate students in both a basic research and a commercially aligned environment.

 Strategic Planning and Scientific Advisory Committee

 The Strategic Planning and Scientific Advisory Committee will provide advice and report to the Board regarding market development, commercial opportunities and educational and business programs for Vision CRC.
 The Strategic Planning and Scientific Advisory Committee will assist the Executive Committee in provision of strategic planning and commercial advice.
 The Strategic Planning and Scientific Advisory Committee will meet as requested by the Board or the Executive Committee.

 Mr Greg Minton (Chair) MBA BEng BEcon